maxmekiska/arguing_predictors/docs/docs/modify.md

         plt.tight_layout()
 ```
 # main.py
+This file contains the logic of running the system from a command line.
+Multiple adjustments can be made to further tailr the system.
 ## Importing the system
 This part of the code imports the python library PySimpleGUI to generate the GUI after the models have completed the training cycle.
 Moreover, it imports the proof-of-concept system.
 ```python3